 - At least one ID must verify the home or business address

-- ID's lacking both a photo and address are not acceptable for this requirement
+- ID's lacking both a photo and address are not acceptable per these requirements.

 ID's that are acceptable:

-- Current lease, mortgage, or Deed of Trust
+- A Current lease, mortgage, or deed of trust

 - Voter or vehicle registration card